CMMAi/HEA_Mechanisms/README.md

 ![](https://github.com/CMMAI-KTChen/Defect-evolution-of-HEA/blob/master/pic/quenching.gif)

 #### Boundary condition readjustment
 In this simulation, we are interested in the ductile property of the system.
-So after pormising initial configuration is formed, we switched the boundary condition to non-periodic so that tensile simulation could be prolonged and deformation mechanisms during the tensile process could be observed.
-After switching to non-periodic boundary condition, we also switched to `Canonical ensemble` (NVT) and ran a relaxation to relax the surface stress.
-In most cases, the initial stress could be reduced to around -2 order of GPa.
+After pormising initial configuration is formed, we switch the boundary condition to non-periodic so that tensile simulation can be prolonged and deformation mechanisms during the tensile process can be observed.
+After switching to non-periodic boundary condition, we also switch to `Canonical ensemble` (NVT) and run a relaxation to relax the surface stress.
+In most cases, the initial stress can be reduced to around -2 order of GPa.

 ![](https://github.com/CMMAI-KTChen/Defect-evolution-of-HEA/blob/master/pic/lattice_relaxation.gif)

 #### Tensile simulation
 In the tensile simulation, we fix the upper and lower 27 angstroms of the model and give them fixed velocity `0.3 Angstom/picosecond` (0.15 upwards and -0.15 downwards).
-Strain and stress were calculated using the region where the fixed regions were excluded.
+Strain and stress are calculated using the region where the fixed regions are excluded.

 ## Simulation snapshots
 Animation of all our simulation runs are shown in this project.
 You can find animations processed using **Common Neighbor Analysis (CNA)** and our self-developed **Planar Defect Identification (PDI)** algorithm via OVITO.
 In CNA processed videos, atoms with fcc crystal structure is colored green, bcc crystal structure is colored blue and hcp crystal structure is colored red.
 Amorphous atoms are excluded in all videos.
 Each animation is recorded till the model rupture or an amorphous necking formed.